lukelbd/vim-succinct/README.md

   templates are found.
 Use e.g. `:edit` from any empty buffer to trigger manually.
 * Adding [vim-surround](https://github.com/tpope/vim-surround) delimiter mappings with e.g. `succinct#add_delims({'b': "(\r)", 'r': "[\r]"})`
   and using them from insert or visual mode with the default prefix `<C-s><Key>`.
-To add filetype-specific definitions, pass `1` as the final argument with e.g.
+To add filetype-specific definitions, pass `1` as the second argument with e.g.
   `succinct#add_delims({...}, 1)` and call from either `ftplugin/type.vim` or
   `autocmd FileType type` (see `:help surround-customizing`).
 * Adding snippet mappings with `succinct#add_snippets()` and using them in insert